azonenberg/serdes-website/serdes/_posts/2024-10-15-Intermediate-bus-converter.md

 But this isn't a huge deal for a converter intended to primarily drive fans and other DC-DC converters, and the ~800 mW idle power consumption was a huge draw compared to the i3a.

+As part of the revamp, I switched from the STM32L031 to the L431 in order to get more flash so I could support a bootloader and A/B firmware slots, enabling field updates if that ever became necessary.
+The 32 kB of the L031 was a little small to fit two copies of the firmware plus a bootloader.

 I also took this opportunity to move [version 0.4](https://github.com/azonenberg/common-ibc/commit/5b499dcd155f62d37ded7c80afa6a95ef9ada696) to its own repository since it's a common component, not part of the trigger crossbar project.